Natural Language Processing: Business Applications Beyond Chatbots

 Natural Language Processing has become ubiquitous.
 While most recognize NLP through chatbots and virtual assistants, the technology's most transformative business applications operate invisibly, processing thousands of documents, extracting insights, and automating decisions that previously required human expertise.

-Contract Intelligence and Legal Automation
+How Does NLP Automate Contract Intelligence and Legal Review?

 Modern contract analysis uses NLP to extract critical information: payment terms, termination dates, liability caps, renewal conditions.
 Systems trained on thousands of agreements learn to identify unusual or risky terms that deserve human attention.
 One financial services firm deployed an NLP-based contract analysis system that reduced contract review time from 4 hours to 15 minutes per document while improving consistency and catching issues that human reviewers missed.